-About Surely There
+Why Surely There exists

 Some years ago at church, my son leaned over during a sermon on Genesis 12 and whispered: "You've been to Haran, right Dad?"
 I had.
 And in that moment I understood something I hadn't been able to articulate before.